Uriah Dudley: Career

 Umberumberka silver-lead mine near Silverton.
 While there he was an active member of the community, teaching geology, mineralogy, mining, metallurgy and physics at the Silverton Technical School, was elected Mayor of Silverton and appointed to the Silverton licensing court in 1891.

 That same year he was elected president Silverton Chess Club.

+Beginning in 1891, Dudley—while manager of the Umberumberka mine at Silverton— John Howell, and others held discussions and meetings at Broken Hill, about forming an association of mining engineers.
+The inaugural meeting of the Australian Institute of Mining Engineers (later Australasian Institute of Mining and Metallurgy), with 200 members attending, was held in Adelaide, during April 1893.
+John Howell became its first provisional president, and Dudley its secretary.

 Early in 1895 he was appointed manager of the chloridizing plant at the Proprietary mine, then in November took over management of the Golden Bar gold mine, Coolgardie.
 He left Coolgardie in August 1896 after publishing optimistic reports of further finds but having no working capital to develop the mine.

 From March to September 1897 he managed the Golden Rhine at Menzies, Western Australia.

 He was in 1899 manager of the White Rocks Silver Mine Ltd. at Emmaville, New South Wales.

-In 1901 he was appointed manager of the Emperor gold mine at Day Dawn.
-In 1902 he was appointed JP for the Murchison district of Western Australia secretary of the Day Dawn Chamber of Mines, and in 1904 licensing magistrate.
+In 1901, he was appointed manager of the Emperor gold mine at Day Dawn.
+In 1902, he was appointed JP for the Murchison district of Western Australia secretary of the Day Dawn Chamber of Mines, and in 1904 licensing magistrate.

-In 1904 he left for England, where he suffered a paralytic stroke, and returned to New South Wales, where he died.
+In 1904, he left for England, where he suffered a paralytic stroke, and returned to New South Wales, where he died.